info201b-au19/final-qducryzz/rubrics/brainstorm-deliverable.md

 ## Domain of Interest (13 points)
 - Why are you interested in this field/domain?
 Describes in at least 2 - 3 sentences why the group is interested in this area.
 May be personal, or related to pertinence of the domain. (**1 point**)
+We choose CO2 emission as our field of study due to our shared Interest on the climate change and natural environments.
+One of our team member also major in Geophysics which
 - Examples of other data driven projects related to this domain (**6 points**, 2 points each)?
     - Provides link to a data driven projects (**1 point**)
     - Briefly describes the project in 1 - 2 sentences (**1 points**)